 Writer: Yerelyn Cortez Hidalgo

 Salute!
-A Tuesday evening in Mid October Fall was officially upon us and what better way than to spend a beautiful crispy New York City evening in one of the best restaurants on Madison Avenue on the Upper East Side inside The Met Breuer Museum, La Flora.
+On a Tuesday evening in Mid-October 2019 the fall season was officially upon us and what better way than to spend a beautiful crispy New York City evening in one of the best restaurants on Madison Avenue in the Upper East Side inside The Met Breuer Museum, La Flora.
 A selected group of writers and social media influencers were invited to an intimate wine pairing dinner with Wine Enthusiast Magazine and Custoza D.O.C. wines from Italy.

-As contemporary-cool as its art museum digs, this restaurant pairs the playful Asian-accented dishers of acclaimed Chef Ignacio Mattos and is one of Wine Enthusiast Magazine's Top 100 Best Wine Restaurants of 2018.
+As contemporary-cool as its art museum digs, this restaurant pairs the playful Asian-accented dishes of acclaimed Chef Ignacio Mattos and is one of Wine Enthusiast Magazine's Top 100 Best Wine Restaurants of 2019.

 Our evening began with sampling on Custoza D.O.C. wines as well as some well-paired appetizers.
 We dined with Wine Enthusiast Tasting Director Alexander Peartree as regional representatives from the consorzio featured exceptional wines paired with an elegant 3-course dinner.